Knox County 4-H NewslettersNew Families Newsletter

 Knox County 4-H clubs

-COLONY 4-H CLUB meets on the 3rd Saturday of each month in Colony at 10 a.m.
-Leader: Jamie Campbell
+COLONY 4-H CLUB meets on the 3rd Saturday of each month at the Copacetic Cosmetics at 10 a.m.

-COUNTY LINERS 4-H CLUB meets on the first Tuesday of each month at Mark Penn's shop at 7 p.m.
-Leader: Casie James
+COUNTY LINERS 4-H CLUB meets on the first Tuesday of each month at the Edina First Christian Church at 7 p.m.

 Knox County Youth and former 4-H member Jared Neimeyer and two current 4-H members are interviewed by 4-H to share the message of inclusion!